martin12333/marti-onedrive/Blissymbolics,conlangs/Visual_Conlangs/visual_conlangs.f8.md

 # My dream project is to make conlangs, that are crossovers of Blissymbols and Emojis.

+a nice quote: "Supporting Bliss means performing an important service to mankind" - Bertrand Russell (1950)

 # ASEMTOG_F700.ttf     

 lyrics